popotam/datasciencecoursera/cleaning_data/README.md

 Data is cleaned in the following steps:

-* test data is merged with training data:
+* test data is merged with training data

     shape of the merged data: